About SFM Foundation

 Robert Otos, Director

-Rob joined ALARIS in 2000 with extensive case management industry experience and substantial knowledge in job design and injury prevention.
-His experience at ALARIS includes development of a multi-state region, sales across jurisdictions, governmental relations and talent management.
-In his current role as Senior Vice President of Operations, Rob is responsible for developing strategies for and leading all operations.
+Rob has extensive case management industry experience and substantial knowledge in job design and injury prevention.
 He is a long-time advocate within the case management industry and frequently speaks on rehabilitation subjects.

 Join our mailing list